 1. Engagement Fee

 The engagement fee is an up-front fee that aligns the company and the recruiter.
-We guarantee that we will provide qualified candidates within a specified amount of time (depends on the search) or we will refund.
-Thereby, we are accountable to delivering quality candidates within a defined period of time.
+We guarantee that we will provide qualified candidates within a specified amount of time (depending on the search) or we will refund.
+Thereby, we are accountable for delivering quality candidates within a defined period of time.

 2. Placement Fee

 The placement fee is paid at the time of placement and is a reward for placing a candidate into the role.
 This ensures that we are not only accountable for providing interview-worthy candidates but candidates (actually) worthy of an offer.
 We provide a placement guarantee, depending on the role, that ranges from 90 days to one year.

 3. Success Fee

 The success fee is a portion of the total placement fee that is set aside for a period of time (depending on the position & client) to ensure that the candidate is on-board and performing as expected.
 The idea is that we don’t want to take the full fee until our clients are certain the candidate is performing as expected.
 If not, then we don’t charge them the success fee.